desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ### Negative

 - Storing extra subspace grant info takes up more storage space;
-- Having more check in the deducting fees phase slow down the transaction operation.
+- Having more check in the deducting fees phase slow down the transaction operation;
+- Removing expired allowances at the block begin phase increases the block production time.

 ### Neutral